Berry Smart: A Farmers Market Guide to Berries

 Olallieberries: If your head is swimming with bramble berry crosses by now, here’s one more delicious one to remember.
 Perfect for jams and pies, the olallieberry is a cross between a loganberry and a youngberry (blackberry-dewberry cross).
 Look for olallies at Swanton Berry Farm in June and July.

 Mulberry: Though they resemble elongated blackberries, mulberries belong to the same botanical family as figs and grow on trees, not on canes.
 These intensely flavored deep purple-red berries are difficult to pick and are only harvested when perfectly ripe.
 They can also be fermented to make wine.
-You’ll have to wait until July to find mulberries at the farmers market from Happy Quail Farms.
+You’ll have to wait until July to find mulberries at the farmers market.

-Click on the links above for specific berry growers at CUESA’s farmers market.
+Click on the links above for specific berry growers at Foodwise’s farmers market.